dng24/intl-iot/model/model_details.md

 ### src/s8_slide_split.py

-This script is the eighth step of the model pipeline and the second step of the prediction phase.
+This script is the eighth step of the tagged pipeline and the second step of the prediction phase.
 The script takes decoded pcap text files generated from `s2_7_decode_raw.py` and splits the contents of each file into separate files based on a time window and slide interval.

 #### Usage